moo-ai/moo-ai.github.io/README.md

 ## How to use

-Visit the [home page](http://moo-ai.github.io) to upload your AI training or inference data.
+Visit the [page](http://moo-ai.github.io/workflow.html) to upload your AI training or inference data.

 Your data is usually be a ZIP file or a link which can reference your ZIP file.